Dunnhumby: Current business

 Given the trading difficulty at Tesco, in autumn 2014, it was suggested that the company might be on offer for sale at £2 billion.
 The BBC reported in January 2015 that Tesco was seeking a buyer for the company.
 In April 2015, The Kroger Company announced it would buy much of Dunnhumby USA and create a new consumer insights subsidiary called 84.51°, effective immediately.
+In February 2017, after 25 years, Hay stepped down as CEO.

-In March, 2019, dunnhumby announced its partnership with the food and pharma Canadian company METRO.
-The purpose of this partnership is for dunnhumby to help METRO deliver more relevant customer experiences through the provision of customer data.
+In March 2019, Dunnhumby announced a partnership with Canadian supermarket Metro to help deliver more relevant customer experiences through the use of data.

+In 2022, Dunnhumby's revenue was £362.6m with a reported profit of £32.1m.